 There are concerts and there has also been a food festival to mark the event.

 Owing to the inspiration of the capital many smaller towns conduct a parade on Saint David’s Day.
 And there are concerts performed within pubs and clubs and many other venues throughout the land.

 Celebrating Saint David’s Day in School!

 Even though schools are open on this day the children and teachers will put on a concert or an eisteddfod.

-They can either chose to wear an outfit that is similar to coalminers back in the day.
-Or they may wear something that is more modern, a Welsh rugby jersey.
+They can either choose to wear an outfit that is similar to coal miners back in the day.
+Or they may wear something more modern, a Welsh rugby jersey.

 Both girls and boys though will have either the Welsh symbols of Wales pinned on their tops.
 They can be either a leek or a daffodil.